novuhq/novu/docs/docs/overview/quickstart/get-started-with-React.md

 ## Trigger a notification

-We can trigger a notification by simply running the code sandbox below with the correct credentials.
+We can trigger a notification by simply running the codesandbox below with the correct credentials.

 <iframe width="800" height="450" src="https://codesandbox.io/p/sandbox/exciting-violet-4k6234?embed=1" allowfullscreen></iframe>